Fjakob/deep-quantum-dot-detection/readme.md

 txt files of this form can be created by using the Labeling App in `src/apps/`

-The datasets can be created by using the script
+The datasets can be created by using the script `src/scripts/create_datasets.py` by using the `DataProcesser.create_regression_data(...)` method.

-	src/scripts/create_datasets.py

-by using the DataProcesser.create_regression_data(...) method.
-See documentation in `src/lib/dataProcessing/data_processer.py`
+See comments in `src/lib/dataProcessing/data_processer.py`.

 Datasets get automatically saved into `datasets/labeled/` as pickle file.